TisnKu/telescope-git-diff.nvim/README.md

 A [Telescope](https://github.com/nvim-telescope/telescope.nvim) extension for viewing the diffs for each file against a certain commit or ref.

+Fixed previewer.
+Original extension can only show preview of uncommitted changes.

 ## Setup

 To install the extension, do